thorlorick/theWhiteout/ramblings.md

 # Feb 27, 2026
 We've hit our first philosiphical issue...state machines and behaviour trees.
 Small game yes, but does that mean the enemy shouldn't have some personality...not sure.
 Am I skilled enough to build it...definitely not.
 BUT, it does make a bit more sense when thinking about how to think about the game....turtles upon turtles!!!!!

+# March 2, 2026
+We've discoverd GOAP -- Goal Oriented Action Plannning -- AI for the video games.
+It allows for costs attached to desires....looks really cool.